 - Don’t be afraid to experiment.
 Learning what does and doesn’t work in your photography means trying some techniques that you wouldn’t normally try to see if you can get better results from changing things up.
 If you’ve developed a bit of a reputation for good photographs, don’t rest on your laurels—constantly be pushing the edge of what you can do to improve your work.

-One of the main things that separates a hobbyist in photography from someone who is edging into professional territory is the quality of their photographs, and that is dictated by two things: experience and education.
+One of the main things that separate a hobbyist in photography from someone who is edging into the professional territory is the quality of their photographs, and that is dictated by two things: experience and education.
 Education doesn’t mean having to pursue photography in a college (although that can be useful)—education means nothing more than the constant pursuit of a better technique.